Generative AI for O-RAN Slicing: A Semi-Supervised Approach with VAE and Contrastive Learning: Methodology

 The dataset used to train the SS-VAE model consists of $Q$ training samples, divided into two categories: $Q_L$ labeled samples and $Q_U$ unlabeled samples.
 These samples are represented by pairs of channel matrices and their corresponding power allocation vectors, denoted as $H_i$ and $\Gamma_i$ for labeled samples (where $i$ ranges from 1 to $Q_L$), and $H_j$ for unlabeled samples (where $j$ ranges from 1 to $Q_U$).
 The labeled dataset results from the ESA applied to the same training dataset.
 Specifically, we have used power transmission and allocation decisions ($p, \alpha, \beta$) obtained by ESA as labels for training our SS-VAE model.

-To train the supervised learning component of our algorithm, we employ the ADAM optimizer \cite{kingma2014adam}.
-It facilitates the end-to-end training of the \ac{VAE} using the $Q_L$ labeled samples.
-The loss function for the regression problem with ADAM optimization is formulated using the \ac{MSE} loss function, defined as follows:
+The supervised learning component of our algorithm uses the ADAM \cite{kingma2014adam} optimizer and an \ac{MSE} loss function for the $Q_L$ labeled samples, defined as follows:

-The encoder part of the \ac{VAE} is used to estimate the transmission power and predict the allocation indicators ($\alpha_{u, b, s}$ and $\beta_{u,b,m,s}$).
-Our model takes a flattened vector of dimension $UB$ as input, obtained from the channel gain matrix.
+The encoder part of the \ac{VAE} is used to estimate the transmission power and predict the allocation indicators ($\alpha_{u_s}^b$ and $\beta_{u_s,m}^b$) from the flattened $UB$ dimensional input channel gain matrix.